Driving in Ealing

 • Public charging points are increasing, with fast chargers at car parks, supermarkets and some residential streets.
 Check apps like Zap-Map for live availability.

-• A growing number of local minicab fleets now use electric or hybrid cars.
+• A growing number of local minicab fleets now use electric or hybrid cars, helping to cut emissions.

 Why Drive in Ealing?

-While public transport is often the quickest way to reach central London, driving in Ealing can be practical for local journeys and family outings — just allow extra time during rush hour and always check parking or camera restrictions before setting off.
+While public transport is often the quickest way to reach central London, driving in Ealing can be practical for local journeys, family outings, or when carrying heavy shopping — just allow extra time during rush hour and always check parking or camera restrictions before setting off.